 Advantages

-- Discounts: Spot instances can cost up to 90% lesser than on-demand instances since they don’t require any kind of big commitment.
-For developers keen on keeping the cloud costs down, spot instances can be an excellent place to start.
+- Discounts: Spot Instances can cost up to 90% less than On-Demand instances since they don’t require a long-term commitment.
+For developers keen on keeping cloud costs down, Spot Instances can be an excellent place to start.

-- Flexibility: Once you have bid on a spot instance, you can get it up and running right away.
-And when you no longer need the spot instance, you can shut them down.
+- Flexibility: Once you have bid on a Spot Instance, you can get it up and running right away.
+And when you no longer need the Spot Instance, you can shut it down.

 Disadvantages

-- No fixed pricing: The pricing for spot instances can vary based on their demand, so it might be challenging to predict how much you will have to pay for spot instances.
-While going behind discounted rates, you may end up paying even more.
+- No fixed pricing: The pricing for Spot Instances can vary based on demand, so it might be challenging to predict how much you will have to pay.

 What Are Reserved Instances?

-Reserved instances allow you to reserve a specific amount of computing capacity for a fixed time period, which is usually one or three years.
-Since you commit to a long-time contract, you can get up to 72% discount on monthly or hourly rates, as compared to on-demand instances.
+Reserved Instances allow you to reserve a specific amount of computing capacity for a fixed time period, which is usually one or three years.
+Since you commit to a long-time contract, you can get up to 72% discount on monthly or hourly rates, as compared to On-Demand.

-When reserved instances get assigned to a particular availability zone, they reserve the capacity for that zone only.
+When Reserved Instances are assigned to a particular availability zone, they reserve the capacity for that zone only.
 Reserving the capacity means you can launch the instances whenever required.

-If you are committing to a reserved instance for one or three years, make sure that you will be utilizing its complete capacity for the entire period of time to optimize cloud costs.
+If you are committing to a RI for one or three years, make sure that you will be utilizing its complete capacity for the entire period of time to optimize cloud costs.

 Source: AWS

 Standard RIs: They are usually used in workloads that have little to no variation in performance over the period of several months or years.
 With standard RIs, you can modify the scope, availability zone, instance size, and networking type of the reserved instances.
-You can also sell them on the Reserved Instance Marketplace.
+You can also sell them on the Reserved Instance Marketplace in some cases.

 Convertible RIs: They are used for workloads that require flexibility in terms of changing operating systems or instance families.
 Note that you cannot sell them in the Reserved Instance Marketplace.